Fill a temporary supply of a drug that isn't covered

 What is a temporary supply?

-A temporary supply, or "transition fill," gives you and your doctor or other health care provider time to change to another drug or to file a request, also known as a "coverage determination," to have Priority Health cover the drug for you.
+A temporary supply or a "transition fill" gives you and your doctor or other health care provider time to change to another drug or to file a request to have Priority Health cover the drug for you.

-Before attempting to fill a temporary supply of your non-covered prescription, first find out if you're eligible.
+Before receiving a temporary supply of your non-covered prescription, first, find out if you're eligible.